danaitri/KCF_ROS/README.md

 The implementation is based on OpenCVs abstract class cv::Tracker.

 The package tracker provides a Service node that starts the tracking process upon receiving an initialization request.
+The image frame is received from the usb_cam package.

 # Dependencies